drbitboy/magao-x-config/README.md

 - Role magaox02 on node @mx10ts

 Start either role first
-- All files are duplicated on both nodes
+- All files should duplicated on both nodes

 * **proclist_magaox01.txt**
   * ```MAGAOX_ROLE=magaox01 resurrector_indi``` to start on node mx11ts
-  * Processes local to this "central" (i.e. AOC-like) node mx11ts
+  * Processes local to this central (i.e. AOC-like) "A" node on hostname mx11ts
     * isMagAOX01 INDI server, listening on default port 7624
       * Which will connect to INDI server on node mx10ts
     * magAOXmaths INDI drivers "dvr01_XXX"